robertplaut/echoboard/README.md

-# 🔊 Echo Board – A Team Productivity Dashboard
+# 🔊 Echoboard – A Team Productivity Dashboard

 **Live Demo: [https://robertplaut.github.io/echoboard/](https://robertplaut.github.io/echoboard/)**

 A responsive, single-page React application that provides a lightweight dashboard for team members to view their GitHub pull requests and log daily summary notes.
 All data is stored and synced via [Supabase](https://supabase.com).

+Official name: Echoboard
+- Use Echoboard when you write about the app.
+- Use EchoBoard as a strong candidate for your logo design.
+- Continue using echoboard for all your URLs, repo names, and other technical contexts.

 ---